 Our first trip away as a family of four took us to North Devon in mid-June.
-And we picked a week of almost constant rain.
+And it turned out to be a week of almost constant rain.

 We stayed in one of a complex of several farmhouses near Ilfracombe.
-The farm had a few large fields in which we could exercise the dog, but there was no path away from the property, just narrow winding country lanes.
-This meant jumping in the car for every excursion.
+The farm had a few large fields where we could exercise the dog, but there was no path away from the property.
+Long, narrow winding country lanes meant jumping in the car was necessary for every excursion.

 A small beach at Ilfracombe on a blustery wet Monday morning provided our first taste of sea air.
 It was followed by a steep short climb to a vantage point offering 360 degree views taking in the coastline and the town.

 Along with a number of other windswept, soggy and downbeat looking holidaymakers with young children, we then took in the cosy confines of Ilfracombe Aquarium, which entertained our 9 month-old for a short time.